yu-ming-chen/tp/docs/UserGuide.md

 4. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.

 5. Type the command in the command box and press enter to execute it.
 Some example commands you can try:
-    - `list`: Lists all budget books.
+    - `list`: Lists all budgets.

-   - `create Temasek Hall`: Adds a budget book named Temasek Hall to NUSave.
+   - `create School Related Expenses`: Adds a budget named School Related Expenses to NUSave.

-   - `open 1`: Opens the 3rd budget book (Temasek Hall) shown in the current list.
+   - `open 1`: Opens the 1st budget (School Related Expenses) shown in the current list.

-   - `add  Hall Fees 2600`: Adds an expenditure named `Hall Fees` of price $2600 to the budget book (Temasek Hall) that is open.
+   - `add  Hall Fees 2600`: Adds an expenditure named `Hall Fees` of price $2600 to the budget (School Related Expenses) that is open.

    - `del 1`: Deletes the 1st expenditure (Hall Fees) in the list of expenditures.

-   - `close`: Closes the budget book (Temasek Hall) that is open.
+   - `close`: Closes the budget (School Related Expenses) that is open.

-   - `del 1`: Deletes the 1st budget book (Temasek Hall) in the list of budget books.
+   - `del 1`: Deletes the 1st budget (School Related Expenses) in the list of budgets.

    - `help`: Shows the list of commands available for NUSave.